ably/ably-python/roadmap.md

 - Implement configurable `disconnectedRetryTimeout` and retry connection periodically while the connection state is `DISCONNECTED` ([`RTN14d`](https://sdk.ably.com/builds/ably/specification/main/features/#RTN14d))
 - Implement configurable `connectionStateTtl` and transition connection to `SUSPENDED` when `connectionStateTtl` is exceeded ([`RTN14e`](https://sdk.ably.com/builds/ably/specification/main/features/#RTN14e))
 - Fallback hosts are outside of the scope of this milestone: each retry should be against the primary realtime endpoint
-- Incrmental backoff and jitter is outside of the scope of this milestone
+- Incremental backoff and jitter is outside of the scope of this milestone

 **Objective**: Allow the library to re-establish connection in the event of a recoverable connection opening failure.